Rolf Pingel: With Jagdgeschwader 26

 On 22 June 1941, the RAF flew "Circus" No. 18 targeting Hazebrouck with six Bristol Blenheim bombers, escorted by Spitfires from No. 609 and No. 611 Squadron.
 Defending against this attack, Pingel claimed his 20th aerial victory, a Spitfire shot down west of Dunkirk.
 On 10 July, the RAF sent three Short Stirling bombers as part of "Circus" No. 42 to Chocques.
 The Luftwaffe dispatched fighters from JG 2 and JG 26 to intercept the bombers and escorting fighters but failed to make contact until the RAF attack force was already returning to England.
-Pingel, in pursuit of one of the Stirlings, followed the bomber into English airspace where he attacked the bomber.
+Pingel, in pursuit of one of the Stirlings, followed the bomber into English airspace and attacked it.
 He damaged the tail section of the bomber but his Bf 109 F-2 (Werknummer 12764) was hit by the defensive fire of the bomber.
-He then came under attack of a Spitfire which resulted in him making a forced landing near Dover and St Margaret's at Cliffe.
+He then came under attack from a Spitfire which resulted in him making a forced landing near Dover and St Margaret's at Cliffe.
 He was taken prisoner by a detachment of Home Guard.
+During his captivity, Pingel was promoted to Major (major) and taken to Canada as a prisoner of war.
 He was released in 1947.

 Pingel's aircraft, the Bf 109 F–2, was returned to flying condition by the RAF and allocated the serial number ES906.
 It was briefly flown for evaluation testing until it crashed near Fowlmere on 20 October 1941, killing its Polish pilot Flight Officer Marian J. Skalski.